AdobeDocs/audience-manager.fr-FR/help/using/dil/dil-use-cases.md

 **Description**

 In a key-value pair, the `c_` prefix appended to the key identifies the signal as customer-defined data.
-Les données définies par le client servent à cibler le site spécifique qui transmet les données lors d&#39;un appel d&#39;événement.
+Les données définies par le client servent à cibler le site spécifique qui transmet les données lors d'un appel d'événement.
 Cependant, vous souhaitez parfois que ces informations soient disponibles pour toutes les propriétés de votre compte Audience Manager.
 To do this, map the value in a `c_` key-value pair to a platform level key.
 A platform level key is prefixed with `d_` and makes the signal available for targeting across all properties in your account.

-Par exemple, vous collectez les données du code postal à partir d&#39;un site particulier, mais vous souhaitez le cibler sur toutes les propriétés d&#39;Audience Manager.
+Par exemple, vous collectez les données du code postal à partir d'un site particulier, mais vous souhaitez le cibler sur toutes les propriétés d'Audience Manager.
 To make the ZIP code available at the platform level, you could map your customer-defined ZIP code key (e.g. `c_zip`) to a platform defined key as shown below.

 **Exemple de code**